jiya19g/CRM/README.md

 3. **Campaign Delivery**
    - Campaign delivery mechanism is not implemented
    - Focus is on segment creation and campaign message management

+4. **API Testing**
+   - Postman is used for API testing and validation
+   - API endpoints are regularly tested using Postman collections

 ## Screenshots